 Due to high registration, winter courses are closed.
-Information regarding spring courses will be posted March 1, 2019.
+Information regarding spring courses will be posted in early January 2020.

 In this facilitator-led course, teachers explore characteristics and benefits of project-based approaches (PBA) using specific classroom scenarios.
 Participants will receive instructions prior to the beginning of each session providing support and feedback.
 Throughout the course, teachers consider their own teaching practices and ways that technology supports PBA.
 Planning and project design modules guide teachers through organizing the curriculum, the classroom, technology, and students for successful technology-supported projects.
 The assessment module demonstrates strategies for assessing students’ life readiness skills throughout an open-ended project.
 The course offers opportunities to apply PBA concepts with action-planning exercises.

 This interactive e-learning experience offers an in-depth look at collaboration, with a focus on online collaborative tools.
 In this course, teachers see how collaboration helps students develop life readiness skills, deepen content understanding, and prepare them for the global world.
 Teachers learn how to plan and manage collaboration activities that integrate online collaborative tools that are increasingly part of our globally connected workplaces.
 They follow two teachers as they implement collaborative experiences in their classrooms.
 The course offers opportunities to apply the collaboration concepts with action-planning exercises.

 This interactive e-learning experience will help teachers develop an understanding of blended learning, including what it is and how it benefits students.
 Through many examples, they will consider how to create blended learning experiences for their students and what to address when designing these experiences.
 In addition, they will see how technology tools can foster collaboration while delivering engaging instructional content.
 They will also learn strategies for assessing students and managing a blended learning classroom.